 ODHS conducts unannounced surveys at least once every 24 months in assisted living and residential care facilities.
 The survey process seeks to ensure a safe and secure environment to:

-- Enhance a resident's dignity, independence, individuality and decision-making ability; and
+- Enhance the residents' dignity, independence, individuality and decision-making ability; and

-- Allow residents to function at the highest level possible.
+- Allow residents to function at the highest levels possible.

 What to expect

-The purpose of this task is to determine how the physical features of the facility (such as resident rooms, dining, activity, and shower/bathing rooms) affect the resident's quality of life, health and safety.
+Determines how the physical features of the facility, such as resident rooms, dining, activity and shower/bathing rooms, affect the residents' quality of life, health and safety.

-Interviews with direct caregivers for all residents on the sample are used to learn about resident care and services, to learn about the capabilities of the residents, what services are provided to the residents and their effectiveness, and finally recent changes or events, if any, in the residents' lives, cares, abilities or needs.
+Interviews with direct caregivers for all residents on the sample are used to learn about care and services, the capabilities of residents, what services are provided to the residents and their effectiveness and about recent changes or events in the residents' lives, cares, abilities or needs.

 Medications and treatments ordered are reviewed to ensure medications are prescribed by an authorized person and were provided by the facility and documented on the medication and/or treatment administration records.

-This review is completed to verify evaluations and/or assessments and service plans reflect the resident's needs and preferences, and support dignity, privacy, choice, individuality and independence.
+This review is completed to verify evaluations and/or assessments and service plans reflect the resident's needs and preferences while supporting dignity, privacy, choice, individuality and independence.

-To review findings with survey team members and to make preliminary team decisions regarding citations.
+Survey Team members review findings and make preliminary decisions regarding citations.

-The purpose for the exit conference is to discuss findings, explain what the findings mean, and to explain the report time frames.
+The purpose of the exit conference is to discuss findings, explain what the findings mean and explain the report time frames.